Oh, No! It's Devo: Release and promotion

+The video for "That's Good" ran into censorship troubles on MTV, as the juxtaposition of a cartoon french fry penetrating the hole of a doughnut and quickly cutting to a writhing, smiling nude woman, shot from the neck up, was considered too risqué for airplay.
+Casale later recalled a contentious phone call with MTV co-founder Les Garland, in which he asked Garland, "'What about that Billy Idol video you have and the girls are in skin-tight pants and their asses are full on in the screen and his head is between her legs and then somebody slaps her ass?
+What about that?'
+He goes, 'we're talking about you, we're not talking about them.'"
+Casale eventually acquiesced and edited the video, which he later regretted, as "the song was going down in the charts, not up."

 Critical reception

 Debby Miller of Rolling Stone observed that "Devo again proves to be at their best with a singular brand of dance song—sort of a Chubby Checker-in-space idea, with loony instructions set to a mechanized stomp."
-However, she cited "Peek-a-Boo!" and "That's Good" as the album's sole highlights, adding, "it's getting harder to take the whole Devo package—the dumbbell retrograde-evolution philosophy and all the promotional merchandise.
+However, she cited "Peek-a-Boo!" and "That's Good" as the album's sole highlights, adding, "it's getting harder to take the whole Devo package—the dumbbell retrograde-evolution philosophy and all the promotional merchandise."
+Robert Christgau of The Village Voice concluded that the band "never sounded wimpier, but they've never sounded catchier either, and with this band wimpiness has a comic purpose."
 Trouser Press felt the album was "pointlessly produced by Roy Thomas Baker" and "failed to slow the creative slide."
 The Globe and Mail determined that the band and Baker captured "a full and satisfying sound without losing the spastic mechanical repetitiveness for which Devo is known."